syanco/human_mobility_wildlife/README.md

 ```

 Data are stored as a [mosey_db](https://github.com/benscarlson/mosey_db), which is a SQLite relational database built to store data from [MoveBank](www.movebank.org).

+[This repository release](https://github.com/julietcohen/mosey_db/releases/tag/v1.0.0) includes the forked `mosey_db` code used to build the database used as input for this repository's workflow.

 Raw wildlife movement data associated with this project includes data for species that pose conservation concerns and therefore cannot be released publicly.
 Aggregated data products at the individual-year-week scale, model files and plots, and tabular model results are publicly available [here on Open Science Framework](https://osf.io/3ua2c/files/osfstorage).

 ## Citation